 5.133 The Issuer shall inform the Listing Authority how the audit committee is constituted, identifying clearly that independent member of the committee who is competent in accounting and/or auditing as required by Listing Rule 5.117 and providing the reasons why such member is deemed to satisfy the independence and competence criteria set out in the said Listing Rule.
 The Issuer shall also provide the Listing Authority with the terms of reference of the audit committee and shall inform the Listing Authority, without delay, of any changes to the above.

 5.134 The terms of reference of the audit committee should provide sufficient guarantees and safeguards for the protection of the rights of shareholders and particularly with respect to related party transactions.
 They should also prohibit any member of the audit committee who has a direct or indirect interest in any contract, transaction or arrangement that is brought before the committee from being present at, and from voting, at any meeting of the committee during which such contract, transaction or arrangement is being discussed.

+5.134A In so far as the requirements relating to the audit committee are concerned, an Issuer shall also refer to and comply with the relevant provisions of the Statutory Audit Regulation, in particular with Article 16 and 17 of Title III of the said Regulation, relating to the appointment of statutory auditors or audit firms.